paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-021-definitions.md

 (1) the “civil service” consists of all appointive positions in the executive, judicial, and legislative branches of the Government of the United States, except positions in the uniformed services;

-(2) “armed forces” means the Army, Navy, Air Force, Marine Corps, and Coast Guard; and
+(2) “armed forces” means the Army, Navy, Air Force, Marine Corps, Space Force, and Coast Guard; and

 (3) “uniformed services” means the armed forces, the commissioned corps of the Public Health Service, and the commissioned corps of the National Oceanic and Atmospheric Administration.